Battle of Wevelinghoven: Background

 The Hessians under General Johann von Geyso were stationed in Neuss as an occupying power.
 To the south, on the territory of the Electorate of Cologne, were Imperial Troops under Field Marshal Guillaume de Lamboy.
 The Duchy of Jülich-Berg was neutral.
 As Hessian troops marched towards Grevenbroich, which belonged to Jülich, Duke Wolfgang William feared that an occupation of Grevenbroich by the Hessians would be seen by the Imperial side as an opportunity to declare the neutrality of Jülich-Berg as null and void.
 He therefore asked von Geyso for an undertaking that Grevenbroich would be spared.
 As a result, the Hessians did not occupy Grevenbroich and encamped near Wevelinghoven, in order to fall back to Neuss.
+Johann von Geyso had at his disposal 3,600 Hessian troops.